danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 # use Browsernizer::Router
 ```

 The `Browsernizer::Router` middleware comes from the [browsernizer](https://github.com/assembler/browsernizer) gem (which depends on the [browser](https://github.com/fnando/browser) gem).
-These two gems are used to detect browsers and redirect unsupported ones.
+This gem is used to detect browsers and redirect unsupported ones.
 Looking at the `Gemfile`, I discovered our app does indeed use this gem.

 And reviewing the `Gemfile.lock` changes from the Ruby upgrade revealed that while `browsernizer` hadn’t changed, its dependency, `browser`, was updated from version 2.2.0 to 2.7.1.
 This can be viewed in the snippet of the git diff below: